[ Printer Friendly Version ] [ Report Abuse ]

 “So find some nice Auror.
 There are a lot of them.”

 “Most of them are older than me, and besides, Dad's their boss.
 Awkward.”

 He considered that.
 “Maybe.
-I'll ask Louis if he knows anyone.”
+I'll ask Louis and Dominique if they know anyone.”
 He clapped her shoulder.
 “Good idea.”

 Her mission accomplished, Rose focused on dinner.
 “Do we need to buy anything?”

 The next day started sedately enough.
 When she stepped into the early morning air, it was brisk, but not as bitingly cold as it had been during the unseasonal cold snap the week before, which had left her wishing she could afford an apartment in a building authorized to have a floo fireplace, as Victoire and Teddy did.

 But those apartments were highly desirable, so they cost a lot more money than an entry-level Ministry official made.

 The day stopped feeling quite so calm as soon as she stepped off the lift onto the D.C.B.'s floor.
 Lavender was standing just outside her office, conversing with Seamus, Julie, and Van in a hushed voice.
 When Rose neared them, the conversation abruptly stopped.